 Requests from Students with Disabilities for Reasonable Accommodation for Classes, Examinations, and Daily Life

 In 2016, the Disability Discrimination Act(障害者差別解消法) was adopted to prohibit discrimination and provide reasonable accommodation* as a legal obligation.
-To address this matter, as of April 1, 2016, Kyushu University established the "Regulations Concerning the Promotion to Eliminate Discrimination on the Basis of Disability at Kyushu University" and the "Implementation Guidelines Concerning the Promotion to Eliminate Discrimination on the Basis of Disability" to promote support for people with disabilities as a university that is open to society.
-(For more details on the support system for people with disabilities at the university, please refer to the URL).
+To address this matter, as of April 1, 2016, Kyushu University established the 'Regulations Concerning the Promotion to Eliminate Discrimination on the Basis of Disability at Kyushu University' and the 'Implementation Guidelines for the Promotion to Eliminate Discrimination on the Basis of Disability,' to promote support for people with disabilities as a university that is open to society.
+(For more details on the support system for people with disabilities at the university, please refer to the relevant section.)

 * Definition of “reasonable accommodation” is;